AM1729/AIFA-Assignment-1/README.md

 # Electric Vehicle Problem
 ### There is a pdf along with the source code where we have shown how we approached the problem and what assumptions are made.

-This is a ipynb file.
+This is a python file.
-When you run the file in jupyter notebook you will be asked to enter some data as follows:
+When you run the file, you will be asked to enter some data as follows:
 You will be asked to enter the number of EVs.
 For each EV the following information should be provided - (a) Sr - source node